dromerosalem/project-1/README.md

 Let's start out with something fun - **a game!**

-As part of the software engineering bootcamp program the first project is to build a game from the scratch with the techlogies we have learned in the previous 3 weeks of intensive **JavaScript** so we could chalenge ourselfs with our adquired skills.
+As part of the software engineering bootcamp program, the first project is to build a game from the scratch with the technologies we have learned in the previous 3 weeks of intensive **JavaScript**, so we could challenge ourselves with our acquired skills.

-I always was facinated with the space so from the selection of games to choose, I deceided to go for the classic arcade game Space Invaders and make an adaptation of it with sounds effects taken from the movies Star Wars and inspared from Idepennce Day movie for the styling the final product I got is somehting that I ca be proud of.
+I always was fascinated with the space so from the selection of games to choose, I decided to go for the classic arcade game Space Invaders and make an adaptation of it with sounds effects taken from the movies Star Wars and inspired from Independence Day movie for the styling the final product I got is something that I can be proud of.

 You can play the game [here](https://dromerosalem.github.io/project-1/)

-This game was later adapted and shared by a blogger with my permission, and went viral in Mexico in his facebook fan page with more than 4 million followers.
+This game was later adapted and shared by a blogger with my permission, and went viral in Mexico in his fakebook fan page with more than 4 million followers.
 You can check the adaptation [here](https://coronagame.net/)

 ## The Brief